armaanha/armaanha/README.md

 ## Hi there 👋, Armaan Haque
 ### Data Analysis and Supply Chain

-I am pursuing a Master of Science in Industrial Engineering with a concentration in Data Analytics at SUNY Buffalo.
+Master of Science in Industrial Engineering graduate student with a concentration in Data Analytics at SUNY Buffalo.
 I have worked as a Business Analyst in the renewable energy sector.
 I am skilled in data-driven decision-making and problem-solving.

 Skills: Data Analysis / Business Intelligence / Supply Chain / Machine Learning